ta-yamazaki/dcdg.dart/README.md

 [![Build Status](https://travis-ci.org/glesica/dcdg.dart.svg?branch=master)](https://travis-ci.org/glesica/dcdg.dart)

+*This is a fork of glesica/dcdg.dart with updated dependencies for analyzer 7.x.*

 # Dart Class Diagram Generator

 A small command line utility to generate a class (UML or similar) diagram from a